javieralmonacid/candi/README.md

 [deal.II](https://github.com/dealii/dealii) with common dependencies on linux-based systems.

-Important Notice
+Important Notice (deal.II v8.5)
 ----

-This forked version of deal.ii/candi is **for internal use only**.
-It is a simple way to install deal.ii and its dependencies for parallel computation.
+This forked version of deal.ii/candi is meant to be **an updated version of the original one** (taking into consideration that deal.II v8.5 is no longer mantained).
+This bash script is a simple way to install deal.II and its dependencies for parallel computation.
-The branch "dealii-8.5" has been updated according to the change of repository in Hypre and PETSc 3.7.6.
+The branch "dealii-8.5" has been updated according to the change of repository sources in Hypre and PETSc 3.7.6 (as of May 2021).

 To download and execute the script, run in the terminal